MasterSpoon/qmk_firmware/docs/feature_rgb_matrix.md

 Where `CSx_SWx` is the location of the LED in the matrix defined by the datasheet.
 The `driver` is the index of the driver you defined in your `config.h` (`0`, `1`, `2`, or `3` for now).

 `ISSI_MANUAL_SCALING` is used to override the Scaling for individual LED's.
-By default they will be set as per `ISSI_SCAL_<colour>` however if needed you can set different scaling for any that may need different settings.
+By default they will be set as per `ISSI_SCAL_<colour>`.
 In `config.h` set how many LED's you want to manually set scaling for.
 Eg `#define ISSI_MANUAL_SCALING 3`

 Then Define the array listing all the LEDs you want to override in your `<keyboard>.c`: